webyrd/Barliman/README.md

 This editor uses miniKanren (http://minikanren.org/), and a relational Scheme interpreter written in miniKanren (Byrd, Holk, and Friedman, 2012, http://dl.acm.org/citation.cfm?id=2661105 or http://webyrd.net/quines/quines.pdf), to provide real-time feedback to the code editor using program synthesis.

-The editor calls out to Chez Scheme (https://github.com/cisco/ChezScheme), which must be installed separately, and which is assumed to reside in `/usr/local/bin/scheme`.

 Chez Scheme in turn uses the miniKanren implementation and relational interpreter implementation contained in the `mk-and-rel-interp` directory.

 The cocoa version of the editor is written in Swift, and has been tested under OS X 10.11.4 and XCode 7.3.1.
 Eventually the editor will be crossplatform.
 I'm starting with cocoa since I'm developing on a Mac, and I want to make sure I don't box myself into a corner with the user interface/performance as I experiment with the design and the interface.
+The cocoa version of Barliman calls out to Chez Scheme (https://github.com/cisco/ChezScheme), which must be installed separately, and which is assumed to reside in `/usr/local/bin/scheme`.